timcoultas/maxpreps_bb_stats/docs/data_dictionary.md

 ### Team Power Rankings

 **Purpose:** Team-level power rankings aggregating individual player performance into composite indices.
-This shows the relative strenght of teams as well as provides information about returning players and experience level.
+This shows the relative strength of teams as well as provides information about returning players and experience level.
+The highest ranked team in Offense or Pitching is always given a 100, interpret numbers less than 100 as the percent offense / pitching of the highest ranked team.

 **Location:** `data/output/team_strength/team_strength_rankings.csv`